Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Introduction

 \subsection{Related Works}

-\textbf{Machine unlearning with privacy guarantees. }The concept of approximate unlearning uses a probabilistic definition of $(\epsilon,\delta)$-unlearning motivated by differential privacy~\cite{dwork2006calibrating}, which is studied by~\citet{guo2020certified,sekhari2021remember,chien2022efficient}.
-Notably, the unlearning approach of these works involved Hessian inverse computation which can be computationally prohibitive in practice for high dimensional problems.~\citet{ullah2021machine} focus on exact unlearning via a sophisticated version of noisy SGD.
-Their analysis is based on total variation stability which is not directly applicable to approximate unlearning settings and different from our analysis focusing on R\'enyi divergence. ~\citet{neel2021descent} leverage full-batch PGD for (un)learning and achieve approximate unlearning by publishing the final parameters with additive Gaussian noise. ~\citet{gupta2021adaptive,ullah2023adaptive,chourasia2023forget} study the setting of adaptive unlearning requests, where the unlearning request may depend on the previous (un)learning results.
-It is possible to show that our framework is also capable of this adaptive setting since we do not keep any non-private internal states, albeit we only focus on non-adaptive settings in this work.
+\textbf{Machine unlearning with privacy guarantees. }The concept of approximate unlearning uses a probabilistic definition of $(\epsilon,\delta)$-unlearning motivated by differential privacy~\cite{dwork2006calibrating}, which is studied by~\cite{guo2020certified,sekhari2021remember,chien2022efficient}.
+Notably, the unlearning approach of these works involved Hessian inverse computation which can be computationally prohibitive in practice for high dimensional problems.
+Ullah et al.~\cite{ullah2021machine} focus on exact unlearning via a sophisticated version of noisy SGD.
+Their analysis is based on total variation stability which is not directly applicable to approximate unlearning settings and different from our analysis focusing on R\'enyi divergence.
+Neel et al.~\cite{neel2021descent} leverage full-batch PGD for (un)learning and achieve approximate unlearning by publishing the final parameters with additive noise.
+Chien et al.~\cite{chien2024langevin} utilize full-batch PNGD for approximate unlearning with the analysis of Langevin dynamics.
+The adaptive unlearning requests setting is studied in~\cite{gupta2021adaptive,ullah2023adaptive,chourasia2023forget}, where the unlearning request may depend on the previous (un)learning results.
+It is possible to show that our framework is also capable of this adaptive setting since we do not keep any non-private internal states, though we only focus on non-adaptive settings in this work.
 We left a rigorous discussion for this as future work.